c4lliope/osbot/README.md

 After you have cloned this repo, run this setup script to set up your machine with the necessary dependencies to run and test this app:

-    % ./bin/setup
+    %> ./bin/setup

-It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up your machine with [this script].
+It assumes you have a machine equipped with at least Ruby (2.3.0), Postgres, and XCode (possibly some others).
+If not, set up your machine with [this script].

 [this script]: https://github.com/thoughtbot/laptop